Edmonton, London: History

 Pymmes Park with its historic walled garden is Upper Edmonton's park.
 Pymmes Park originated as a private estate.
 In the late 16th century it was owned by the powerful Cecil family.
 In 1589 Robert Cecil, later 1st Earl of Salisbury, spent his honeymoon at Pymmes.
 Cecil was a protege of Francis Walsingham, Elizabeth I's chief spymaster and he succeeded him as Secretary of State in 1590.
 The estate was eventually acquired by Edmonton Council and opened as a public park in 1906.
 Pymmes House was destroyed by fire during the Second World War and the remains were demolished.

 In the 17th century the then rural Edmonton had a reputation for supernatural activities.
 In approximately 1600, a play entitled The Merry Devil of Edmonton was performed in London about a wizard who lived there.
 In 1621 the villagers accused an old woman, Elizabeth Sawyer, of witchcraft and she was subsequently executed at Tyburn; her story was told in a pamphlet by Henry Goodcole, and in a 1621 play entitled The Witch of Edmonton.

-The historic All Saints' Church is situated in Church Street as is Lamb's Cottage, which was home to writers Charles Lamb and Mary Lamb.
+The historic All Saints' Church is in Church Street as is Lamb's Cottage, which was home to writers Charles Lamb and Mary Lamb.

 John Keats, the poet, was apprenticed to surgeon Dr. Hammond in Church Street between 1810 and 1816.
 The house was demolished in 1931 to be replaced by Keats Parade.
 An extant shop carries a blue plaque in commemoration.

 Edmonton was the home town of Sir James Winter Lake, director of the Hudson's Bay Company.
 The company's trading outpost named after Edmonton is now the capital of the Canadian province of Alberta.